- Apply to Toledo Law

 Course drops, withdrawals, and failed classes can cause a reduction in aid for the

 term and loss of future aid.

 - Disbursement on Attending Hours.
 Aid will disburse based on hours you are actually attending at the time eligibility

 for disbursement is reviewed.
 Classes start throughout the semester (flex courses,

 etc.).
 It is at the point you are attending at least half-time hours (6 credit hours)

 that aid will disburse to your student account.

 - Understanding Financial Aid Disbursement for Three Semesters.
 Most aid programs do not increase in dollars to accommodate attending three terms during the academic year (summer, fall, spring).
-The Federal Stafford Loan annual limits remain the same; the loan would be divided into three terms (summer, fall, spring) instead of two terms (fall, spring) for the standard academic year.
+The Direct Loan annual limits remain the same, but the loan would be divided into three terms (summer, fall, spring) instead of two terms (fall, spring) for the standard academic year.
 Law students may have an opportunity to borrow a GradPLUS for up to the total estimated cost of attendance for the three terms less any other financial aid/resources received for the three terms of the academic year.
 Law students not eligible for federal financial aid may find it necessary to borrow loan funds through alternative (private) loan sources.